Close

 Time at a leisurely pace: 30 to 45 minutes (one way)

-Getting home: Call or hail a taxi from the trailhead if there are no buses.
-Spend some time in Tai Mei Tuk (a nice waterfront area filled with restaurants and bike paths) on the way out.
+Getting home: Call or hail a taxi from the trailhead if there are no buses, or spend some time at Tai Mei Tuk (a nice waterfront area filled with restaurants and bike paths) on the way out.
 There are buses or taxis to take you back to the MTR from there.

-Even easier to get to than Tai O falls, this series of waterfalls begins less than two kilometres from Mui Wo Pier.
+Even easier to get to than Tai O waterfalls, this series of waterfalls begins less than two kilometres from Mui Wo Pier.
 There are three sets of falls, the Silvermine lower falls, Pearl falls and Silvermine main falls.
-They are all heavily dependent on rain flow, so there isn’t much opportunity for swimming in summer– make the most of your trip by visiting in the wet season instead.
+They are all heavily dependent on rain flow, so there isn’t much opportunity for swimming in summer – make the most of your trip by visiting in the wet season instead.

 Getting there: